Learning to Trust the Divine Masculine is a Dance

 I describe anyone who has been disconnected from their dominant energy, or other crucial elements of their psyche, as having been “away from themselves.”

-I was always intrinsically connected to the feminine, but emotional dysregulation had trapped me in a dissociated state (where I was only able to protect myself by overdrawing on the masculine), and thus, it took a long time before I fully understood and embraced all aspects of my energy and nature.
+I was always intrinsically connected to the feminine, but emotional dysregulation kept me frozen (and trapped) in a dissociated state, and I was only able to protect myself by overdrawing on masculine energy.
+Therefore, it took a long time before I fully understood and embraced all aspects of my feminine energy and nature.

 Women, or anyone who desires to reconnect with (or discover their divine feminine power), must understand the principles of both energies, but especially their polarity: the masculine.

-In order to be “soft,” and radiate and exude feminine charm and allure, there must be first be protection and care.
-As an act of self-preservation, the feminine will usually deny its true nature as an attempt to prevent tender and vulnerable areas from being exposed to “beasts.”
+In order to be “soft” – and radiate and exude feminine charm and allure – there must FIRST be protection and care.
+As an act of self-preservation, the feminine will usually deny its true nature in an attempt to prevent tender and vulnerable areas from being exposed to “beasts.”

 In the absence of protection, the feminine quite literally cannot exist.

-As a woman, it will be difficult to embrace the feminine if you consistently welcome partners who do not protect and GIVE (as you were made and desire) to receive.
-Additionally, being mentally in “emergency mode,” or tired, stressed, and under-appreciated will have the same effect.
-You will lose that elemental spark of creativity, support, warmth, and sensitivity in the presence of a partner you cannot trust.
+Additionally, being mentally or emotionally in “emergency mode,” or tired, stressed out, and under-appreciated will have the same effect.
+You will lose your magnetic and seductive qualities, as well as your ability to continuously outpour creativity, support, warmth, sensuality and sensitivity in the presence of a partner you cannot trust.

-Similarly, and again, I call note to the fact that "masculine" and "feminine" are energies, and not people or genders, you must (within yourself) possess the potential for self-sufficiency and protection.
+Conversely, since the "masculine" and "feminine" are energies, and not people or genders, you must also possess the potential for self-sufficiency and protection (within yourself).
 Your own masculinity should assume the position of protecting the feminine, as (and when) needed.
 This projection could come in the form of erecting boundaries, or not exposing your sweet, soft underbelly until one has proven not to be a "beast."
+I teach the intricacies of maintaining a healthy balance between your masculine and feminine, as well as how to thrive in your sacred, soft energy in my "Sacral Alchemy" coaching practice.

-To support, you must have assurance.
+You must have assurance, as well as support.
 When it’s time for “lifts,” your partner must be able to carry his own weight (and yours) without letting you fall.
 If you feel unsafe, your body will tense up, which can create a risk of injury for you both.
-A smooth merger of both energies can only be gauged through consistent “rehearsal,” consistency and effort.
+A smooth merger of both energies can only be gauged through consistent “rehearsals” and effort.

 Remember, when you’re in alignment with the dance, then your divine feminine energy will naturally exude.
 Of course, exterior plays a big role in the seduction, but I’ll save that point for another post.